awesome-pro/neon-website/content/docs/postgresql/query-reference.md

 ### Get the maximum number of connections

-Get the maximum number of connections for your Postgres instance.
+Get the maximum number of connections for your LangChaininstance.

 ```sql
 SHOW max_connections;